Skip to main content

 Skip User Reviews

-• The camera controls are restrictive, making it difficult to get a good overview of the battlefield.
+• Camera controls are frustrating, as they are locked to individual units, making it hard to get a broader view of the battlefield.

-• Multiplayer features have been shut down, limiting the game's longevity and community engagement.
+• Multiplayer servers are shut down, limiting the game's longevity and community engagement.

 • gameplay